collab-corp/formatter/README.md

 [![Build Status](https://travis-ci.org/collab-corp/formatter.svg?branch=master)](https://travis-ci.org/collab-corp/formatter)
 [![StyleCI](https://styleci.io/repos/119897298/shield?branch=master)](https://styleci.io/repos/119897298)

-A Laravel formatting utility package.
+A package for formatting values in Laravel.

 We often find ourselves converting request input to meet certain formats.
 We do it before validation, maybe after validation, or we do it in our mutators.
 This package was designed to ease that process and to keep our controller/model code cleaner.
 This package mostly uses laravel's helper methods on top of its own custom methods, there is also some formatting using the Carbon date library.